-Why Choose Collaborative Law Over Court?
+Why Choose Collaborative Family Law Over Court?

-Collaborative law is an alternative to the typical adversarial divorce or dissolution actions that couples usually go through.
+Collaborative family law is an alternative to the typical adversarial divorce or dissolution actions that couples usually go through.
 It allows you and your spouse to resolve divorce disputes, such as property division and child custody issues, without going to court.

 If you and your spouse are seeking a more collaborative approach to ending your marriage, you have come to the right firm.
 Lead attorney Stephanie A. Dietz is an active member of the Academy of Northern Kentucky Collaborative Professionals Inc.